A Home Away from Home

 The congregation is small enough to feel homey, yet large enough to fill almost every seat in the sanctuary.
 Pastored by Troy Brand, a sarcastic, good-natured and humorous man, every Sabbath is somehow themed around something we all really need to hear.

 I recently visited for Easter Sabbath, and the message commemorated Christ’s resurrection and our redemption.
 “Because the tomb is empty, my faith is not empty,” Brand said multiple times throughout the service.
-“We must die to Jesus every day,” he continued.
+“We must die to Jesus every day.”

 The service ended with a powerful rendition of “This Little Light of Mine,” and as always, it was a piece of Heaven.

-“We’re so glad to have seen you today!”
-The greeters embraced me on my way out.
+“We’re so glad to have seen you today!” said the greeters, embracing me on my way out.

 Although I graduate this week and am leaving Chattanooga, OP will always hold a special place in my memories.
 And every time I feel untethered or disconnected, I’ll know it’s time to return home.